 Using earthen materials for building is one of the oldest construction technologies in the world.
-It has been employed in construction since thousands of years by builders.
+It has been employed in construction for thousands of years by builders.
 Mud is an eco-friendly material with no harmful impact on the environment.

 Earth is usually dug up to 2 feet or 60 cm depth.
 After reaching this depth, there is a subsoil layer comprised of sand, silt or clay.
 This mixture of sand and soil is then dug out and gathered together.
-Top layer of the earth is not used in mud construction as it has a lot of organic matter.
+The top layer of the earth is not used in mud construction as it has a lot of organic matter.
 Soil that is to be used as a building material should not contain organic matter.

 Cement can be used as a contemporary stabilizer in modern times.
 Other local stabilizers such as straw, cow dung, lime, oil etc. may also be used to increase reinforcement of the earth.